 Poor working conditions, low living wages, child labor, negative environmental impact—this stuff is everywhere.
 Everywhere.
 And once you learn about it, you can’t unlearn it.
-I’ve written about the chocolate and coffee industries, and eventually I hope to add the textile and technology sectors.
+I’ve written about the chocolate and coffee industries, and once you know — well, you know.

-But in the meantime, I offer you this: The Art of Simple now has an Ethical Shopping Guide.
-Fun stuff!
-Because there’s a lot of companies doing a good job, and we should support them.
+But in the meantime, The Art of Simple now has an Ethical Shopping Guide.
+There’s a lot of companies doing a good job, and we should support them!

 But before I get into that, here are a few thoughts about shopping ethically in the real world:

 1. Do what you can with what you have.

 I get that if you’ve got a gaggle of kids in your car and are pressed for time, or if you just graduated college are starting at an entry-level job, then it’s not easy to make sure every single thing you buy is ethically made.
 I really do get it.
 That doesn’t mean your small choices can’t still make a difference.Source: Aurora Shoe Co.

 You can do simple things, like choose to not shop at Walmart in most circumstances or to buy your kids’ toys at a locally-run shop instead of a big-box store.
 It’s not all back and white, I know.
 Target isn’t perfect (which I hate to say because I prefer shopping there), but it has a better track record than its counterpart.
 And sometimes, it’s just easier to run in there when local shops don’t have what you need.